google/copybara/README.md

   * Build: *bazel build //java/com/google/copybara*.
   * Tests: *bazel test //...* if you want to ensure you are not using a broken version.

+Note that configuration files can be stored in any place, Even in a local folder.
+We recommend to use a VCS (like git) to store them; treat them as source code.

 ## Documentation

 We are still working on the documentation.
 Here are some resources: